 Do you want to disable image attachment pages in WordPress?

-Image attachment pages can look like incomplete pages on your site.
-If a visitor views these, then it can leave a poor impression.
+Image attachment pages often look incomplete, and if a visitor views these, then it can leave a poor impression.
+Many visitors will simply leave rather than try to find the attachment itself or its parent post.

-In this article, we’ll show you how to disable image attachment pages in WordPress and redirect it to the parent post.
+In this article, we’ll show you how to disable image attachment pages in WordPress and redirect them to the parent post.

 Why Should You Disable Image Attachment Pages in WordPress?